glynnbird/couchreplicate/README.md

  - incorrect authentication credentials at the source or target side
  - insufficient privileges - make sure you have "admin" credentials for the source and target clusters
  - the target service may have a size restriction on documents.
-The Cloudant "Lite" plan has a limit of 1MB per API request, so very large JSON documents would not make it
+Cloudant instances on the IBM Cloud have a limit of 1MB per API request, so very large JSON documents would not make it
  - the target service may have a API rate limit in place.
 If the target is very busy, then there may be insufficient capacity left over to service the replication process

  ## Debugging